SThieshen/kickstarter-analysis/README.md

 	in all categories to determine if there were any outliers that would skew the data.
 Successful play campaigns had an average goal of $5,049, with the average pledge being $5,602.
 Failed play campaigns had a much higher average goal at $10,554, with the average pledge being $559.
 This tells us, setting a lower crowdfunding goal of around $5,000, produces better outcomes.

-	* Based on the analysis of our data, Louise would likely have the most success with her campaign, if launched in May or June, avoiding November and December, with the goal around $5,000.
+	*Based on the analysis of our data, Louise would likely have the most success with her campaign, if launched in May or June, avoiding November and December, with the goal around $5,000. *

-  -What are 2 conclusions you can draw about the Outcomes based on Launch date?
-  -What can you conclude about the Outcomes based on Goals?
-  -What are some limitations of this dataset?
-  -What are some other possible tables and/or graphs that we could create?